 Easy Dump and Go Crockpot Soup

 There are so many flavors and textures going on from the tender chunks of potatoes, diced veggies, shredded juicy chicken, and a perfectly seasoned broth infused with Italian seasoning and lemon pepper.
 It’s got a bit of acidity from the tomato balanced with the earthiness from the veggies and it all comes together so effortlessly.
+If you love fresh vegetables in your soup try this albondigas soup too.

 Making a batch of this is just one of a few healthy dinner ideas that take so little effort.
 A quick and easy, set-it-and-forget-it chicken vegetable soup recipe means having an immune-boosting meal to serve my family at my disposal.
 Plus, there are leftovers!
 So, whatever you’re not serving, portion it out into a freezer meal or two.